Saturday, February 1, 2025

 Have Posts in Draft

 Write posts ahead of time and you can keep adding as you think of more things to say.
-Then review and post when you're ready, or it's the appropriate time, like a holiday, special ocassion or party you are joining.
+Then review and post when you're ready, or it's the appropriate time, like a holiday, special occasion or party you are joining.

 Party hardy!

-Enter as many parties as you have time for,and follow the proper etiquette of visiting others blogs and leaving thoughtful comments.
+Enter as many parties as you have time for, and follow the proper etiquette of visiting others blogs and leaving thoughtful comments.
 This is how you get people to visit your blog.
 Put the party hosts buttons on your blog sidebars with a link.
 I think I will even make a page of party links as they begin to accumulate.

 Have Fun!